ujjuboi/Rock-Paper-Scissors---PHP/README.md

-# Rock Paper Scissiors Game:
+# Rock Paper Scissors Game:

 A simple Rock Paper Scissors game with a login page created with HTML, CSS & PHP.